daniel1820815/daniel1820815.github.io/_posts/2022-07-xx-clus22-wrap-up.md

 ### LTRCRT-2000 - Building Config Change Confidence with Cisco Modeling Labs and NetDevOps

 The four hour lab session was so much fun.

-Manage network configuration in the Git version control system.
-2. Leverage network test scripts using the pyATS framework and Cisco Modeling Labs APIs.
-3. Build a Continuous Integration / Continuous Deployment (CI/CD) pipeline definition that will automatically deploy network changes using Ansible into a virtual network provided by CML.
-4. Run the pyATS test scripts to validate the changes.
-5. Deploy the same configuration into production.
+There was a lab environment in [Cisco Modeling Labs](https://www.cisco.com/c/en/us/products/cloud-systems-management/modeling-labs/index.html){:target="_blank"} prepared which contained a test and prod environment.
+You had to master different things like manage network configuration in the Git version control system, leverage network test scripts using the [pyATS framework](https://developer.cisco.com/docs/pyats/){:target="_blank"} and Cisco Modeling Labs APIs.
+After that you need to build a Continuous Integration / Continuous Deployment (CI/CD) pipeline definition that automatically deployed network changes using Ansible into the virtual network provided by CML.
+Final step was to tun the pyATS test scripts to validate the changes and deploy the same configuration into production.

-### IBOCRT-2003 - Everything You Wanted to Know About the Cisco Certified DevNet Expert but Were Afraid to Ask

-The first session was an extra paid 4 hours session on Sunday dedicated for the DevNet Expert certification.

 ## Cisco Learning Network VIP's